-- A. HAZARDOUS MATERIALS (see attachment for special handling procedures): - Laser, BCPD, location: left forward side of fuselage; precautions not operated on the ground - Laser, MARLi, nadir pointed; precautions not projecting on the ground, additional safety procedures on the ground and in flight, see appendix - B. OVER WATER OPERATIONS: Yes, Pacific Ocean, one flight - C. PENETRATION OF STRONG CONVECTIVE SYSTEMS: None - D. OPERATION UNDER PROBABLE ICING CONDITIONS: None - E. HAZARDS ASSOCIATED WITH FOREIGN BASES OF OPERATION: None - F. MISCELLANEOUS HAZARDS: - Compressed gases, electrical hazards, contained radioactive sources, solvents, butanol
+- A. HAZARDOUS MATERIALS (see attachment for special handling procedures): - Laser, POLAR, location: forward nadir viewport; precautions do not look into the viewport, coned off when operated on the ground - Laser, LAMS, left wing pod; precautions not operated on the ground, if operated the area will be coned off; do not look into the optics on the pod - B. OVER WATER OPERATIONS: Yes, Pacific Ocean, one flight - C. PENETRATION OF STRONG CONVECTIVE SYSTEMS: None - D. OPERATION UNDER PROBABLE ICING CONDITIONS: None - E. HAZARDS ASSOCIATED WITH FOREIGN BASES OF OPERATION: None - F. MISCELLANEOUS HAZARDS: - Compressed gases, electrical hazards, solvents, protruding inlets, sharp edges and points (wing pods, fuselage)